Paul Goldschmidt Preview, Player Props: Cardinals vs. Pirates

 Paul Goldschmidt At The Plate

-- He ranks 32nd in batting average, 20th in on base percentage, and 54th in slugging among qualifying hitters in baseball.
+- Among qualified hitters in MLB, he ranks 32nd in batting average, 24th in on-base percentage, and 58th in slugging.

-- In 65.6% of his 131 games this season, Goldschmidt has picked up at least one hit.
-He's also had 45 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.